amdigital-co-uk/docs-playbook/docs/Progression-Framework/engineering-progression-framework.md

 This progression path demonstrates the current and near-future role types and levels, but it is expected that this will evolve alongside AM's changing needs.

+!!!
+Info "Progression beyond E4"
+    Progression beyond E4 level engineers has not been defined, due to the current and planned structure of the department.
+However, E5 competencies are partially outlined to provide guided progression for E4 engineers.

 ``` mermaid
 flowchart TD
 E0